FrostbittenKing/fixasusbacklight/README.md

 Problems:

-If this script produces a kernel panic, its most likely that the bios version doesn't match the baseaddress and/ or offsets.
-Currently the script has a bios check to stop execution if the bios string returned by `dmidecode -s bios-version` doesn't match the BIOS_VERSION variable in the script (so change according to your bios)
+If this script produces a kernel panic, it's most likely that the bios version doesn't match the baseaddress and/or offsets.
+Currently, the script has a bios check to stop execution if the bios string returned by `dmidecode -s bios-version` doesn't match the BIOS_VERSION variable in the script (so change according to your bios)

-Extrating the DIDL/CADL Offsets:
+Extracting the DIDL/CADL Offsets:

- 1. dump the bios with acpidump to file
+ 1. Dump the bios with acpidump to file
- 2. extract dsdt tables with acpixtract &lt;file&gt;
+ 2. Extract dsdt tables with acpixtract &lt;file&gt;
-    this should create some files, one beeing something like dsdt.dsl (the file with .dsl is the important file)
+    this should create some files, one being something like dsdt.dsl (the file with .dsl is the important file)
- 3. find the IGDM opregion in this file.
+ 3. Find the IGDM opregion in this file.
 This should look something like this:

         OperationRegion (IGDM, SystemMemory, ASLB, 0x2000)